diveBarKaraoke/divebar_karaoke_creation_guide/docs/banned_bands.rst

 * otoboke beaver
 * Ozzy Osbourne
 * Pearl Jam - Apparently sent CC a warning that they were going to issue strikes
+* Phase One Network - multiple artists here seem to be issuing strikes.
+See :doc:`potential list of artists <phase_one>`
 * PRO8L3M - Agora/RWH Records
 * Ras Sparrow
 * Richard Cheese - Not actively watched, but enforced swiftly when pointed out to his team